 The exterior of the luggage is made from 100% matte Polycarbonate, and the shell has really good impact resistance, thanks to the flexibility of the material.

-The Radar luggage features split opening – two packing compartments, for easy packing and organization.
-Also, these Revo suitcases have capacity that is expandable by 2”, which great for everyone who like to shop while they are travelling.
-They don’t have any locks, so they’re not the best option in terms of safety of your belongings.
+The Radar luggage features a split opening – two packing compartments, for easy packing and organization.
+Also, these Revo suitcases have a capacity that is expandable by 2”, which great for everyone who likes to shop while they are traveling.
+They don’t have any locks, so they’re not the best option in terms of the safety of your belongings.

 The Stealth suitcases are the only ones that have an ABS shell.
 I definitely don’t recommend them as checked bags, because ABS doesn’t have great impact resistance.
 It is plastic and it will break upon hard impact, unlike Polycarbonate, which bends.
 However, if you don’t plan to take these on an airplane, they’re as good as any other suitcase.
 And the low price tag makes them even more attractive.

 Because the shell of the Stealth luggage is made from ABS plastic, it has really great scratch resistance.
 That’s one area where ABS actually performs better than PC.
 The ribbed design of the shell also helps with this, as it makes any existing scuffs much less visible.

 These are equipped with single spinner wheels and a retractable wheel handle that locks into an extended position.
 The wheels are really small, so expect decent ease of maneuvering.
 But nothing too spectacular.

 There are two grab handles on the Stealth suitcases – on the top and on the side.
 Both handles are rubberized and give you a great grip on your Revo suitcases.